swdevpa/TiktokAutoUploader/README.md

 *   **Python 3.8+**: The project is built with Python.
 *   **pip**: Python package installer.
-*   **Node.js and npm**: Required for Playwright's signature helper.
-Node.js 18 or higher is recommended.
 *   **git**: For cloning the repository.
 *   **ffmpeg**: For video processing.
 *   **Systemd**: For running the API as a background service.
 *   **python3-tk**: Required for the GUI (on Linux).

+*Note: Node.js is NO LONGER required.*

 ## 3. Installation